Renumeration report

 The Remuneration Report has been prepared based on the legal requirements in the Companies Act and the Swedish Corporate Governance Board’s Rules on remuneration of executive management and on incentive programs.

-Remuneration Policy and the current decision-making process
+Remuneration policy and current decision-making process

-Total remuneration to the CEO
+Total remuneration to the Chief Executive Officer

 Basic pay